This topic discusses the ways you can:

 - Upgrade the Magento software using the command line.

-- To upgrade from Magento Open Source to Magento Commerce, see Upgrade from Open Source to Commerce.
+- To upgrade from Magento Open Source to Adobe Commerce, see Upgrade from Open Source to Commerce.

 System upgrade refers to updating the Magento 2.x core modules and other installed modules.
 To migrate from Magento 1.x to Magento 2, see the Migration Guide.